 The most important “to do” during this time is to nourish the Heart by maintaining an optimistic outlook.
 Why is this?
 June and July are the months associated with the Fire phase.
 Also, if we overlay the 12 time periods of the day with the 12 months of the year (i.e., the 12 two-hour periods of the day that each correspond to one of the primary channels), June is the time of the Heart channel and July the Small Intestine channel.
 Both are Fire phase channels.
-Since this is the Fires Phase time of year, it is the time of the Heart Zang.
+Since this is the Fire Phase time of year, it is the time of the Heart Zang.
 We nourish the Heart by keeping a calm mind and being optimistic.
 Pessimism or other negative emotional states can lead to patterns such as Liver stagnation, which in turn can transform into heat and harass the Heart.
+We can also nourish the Heart and regulate the Fire phases by doing some specific Qigong exercises.
+Over the last few weeks in our weekly Qigong classes on Thursday morning we have been doing exercises for the four Fire channels in the body.
+While these exercises are not yet posted, you can see other basic Qigong exercises on my Youtube channel by clicking here.

 Diet (and a little Moxibustion) for Minor Heat